-Development images are used in the detection process of frontal waves and cumulonimbus cloudiness (see PUM/10 [AD.6]).
+Development images are used in the detection process of frontal waves and cumulonimbus cloudiness (see [RD.4]).

-3.1.3 Detection of contiguous areas with similar cloud structure a) similar brightness (e.g. radiation temperature) and b) similar texture.
+3.1.3 Detection of contiguous areas with similar cloud structure

 3.1.3.1 Algorithm for image segmentation

 The procedure of image segmentation divides the infra-red satellite image into sub-regions which are coherent in terms of selected statistical quantities.
 Adjacent areas in a satellite image have a higher likelihood of belonging together in terms of a meteorological classification when they have